 Regional Learning Choices Programs (RLCP) empower students by providing an opportunity to develop and explore skills in a particular area of interest.
 The Peel board provides secondary students from across Brampton, Mississauga and Caledon with 11 different Secondary Regional Learning Choices Programs.
 The programs are open to all eligible students.
+The programs are open to all students, except students who are on a visa.
+Those here on work or study permits may apply.
 The entry point for all RLCP programs is grade 9.

 Students and families are encouraged to attend the information night for the program of their choice to receive specific program information and application details.
 Use the Find your school tool to access a list of Regional Learning Choices Programs available in your boundary, based on your home address.

 Click on one of the Secondary RLCP below to learn more:

 International Baccalaureate (IB)